braydennoh/braydennoh.github.io/_projects/6_project.md

 giscus_comments: false
 ---

 This is a Python implementation of the [Masek and Duncan 1998](/assets/pdf/minmountain.pdf).
 The model minimize the total mechanical work (frictional and gravitational) and produces topography based on kinematic equations.
+It is analogous to applying the variational principle in physics, however, the gravity term is updated after topography is added to the system.

 ## 1. Physical Parameters

-I define the domain dimensions, crustal density ($\rho_c$), and the coefficient of friction ($\mu$).
+First, define the domain dimensions, crustal density ($\rho_c$), and the coefficient of friction ($\mu$).
 A key parameter here is `shorten_dx`, which represents the incremental shortening applied at every time step.

 {% raw %}
 ```python